-The Town of Banff has cancelled all Town-organized programs, courses, and events that gather members of the public, in order to help prevent the spread of COVID-19.
-The measure is part of the Town’s focus on maintaining essential services and to follow health advice for employees and the public.
+The Town of Banff has cancelled all programs, courses, and events that gather members of the public, in order to help prevent the spread of COVID-19.
+The cancellations apply to all activities within 60 days of the current date, as long as restrictions are in place.

-Town events and activities that have been scheduled to occur within the next 60 days are cancelled, including the closure of the public gallery for Council and Committee meetings.
-Special Council meetings will limit public participation only online.
+Town events and activities that have been cancelled include the closure of the public gallery for Council and Committee meetings.
+Special Council meetings welcome public participation online only.

-All course, classes and programs with gatherings.
-Access support through email: firstname.lastname@example.org
+All courses, classes and programs with gatherings.
+Access support through email: email@example.com